-- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group.
-For more information about groups and permissions, see the Installation Guide for NetIQ Agent Manager. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 In the left pane, select Agent Manager Console.
+- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 In the left pane, select Agent Manager Console. - 4 On the Action menu, click Force Configuration Changes Now.

-- 4 On the Action menu, click Force Configuration Changes Now. - 5 Select the central computer with agents you want to update, and then click OK. - 6 If Agent Manager displays a confirmation window, click Close.
+- 5 Select the central computer with agents you want to update, and then click OK. - 6 If Agent Manager displays a confirmation window, click Close.